 A lightweight libary for creating webpages in Svelte projects.
 Vismark allows for defining complex layouts and data visualisations using extended Markdown syntax.
 Available on npm as vismark.

-To install, use your desired package manager to install vismark.
-For npm this can be done as follows:
+For npm installation can be done as follows:

 npm install vismark